Knowing When to Use a Time Delay Fuse

 These time-delay fuses are designed for specific applications and it's not normally possible to fit a different fuse inside the receptacle.

 How They Work

-Part of the fuse works like a normal fuse which has the burn out link, but in addition to this, there is a short connector which has a spring attached to it.
+Part of the fuse works like a normal fuse that has the burnout link, but in addition to this, there is a short connector that has a spring attached to it.
 This spring is soldered onto the fuse wire.
 These can cope with an overload of 100 or even 200 percent of the normal load without causing any harm to the elements.

 An electrical motor takes a lot more electricity to start than it does to continue operating.
 This means that a slow blow fuse is a great way to protect the circuit.